danielmitic92-ctrl/recipies/hummus.md

+Should we mabye just do chinese cooking?

 # Hummus
 **Hummus is great!**
 ## Ingredients
-- Chickpeas
+- Soy
-- Vinegar
+- Noodles
-- Lemon
+- Chili
 - Salt
 - Pepper
 - Tahin